alexmrbarreira/pk_neuralnetwork_emulator/README.md

 - numpy, scipy and matplotlib
 - tensorflow

-Note: does not require GPU access.
+Note: the code works also on CPUs.

 ### Script overview